dwp/accessibility-manual/app/views/guidance-for-your-job-role/software-engineer-or-front-end-developer/partials/validation-and-error-messages.md

 ### Validation and error messages

-Validation might be done in the front-end, in the back-end, or both.
+Validation might be done in the frontend, in the back-end, or both.
 There are accessibility considerations for any kind of validation.

 #### Real time validation